 Non-custodial parents are often allowed to provide input to the custodial parents regarding these important decisions, but in the event of a disagreement, the custodial parents' decisions trump those of non-custodial parents.
 It is important to note that, despite one parent being awarded sole custody in Illinois, both parents can and should continue to be involved in their child’s life.

 A common question parents have is "how do I get sole custody?"
 In Illinois, the court must decide that sole custody is in your child's best interests.
-In a case where you want to get sole custody in Illinois, you and your child custody lawyer will need to provide clear evidence to prove that the other parent should not have decision-making rights over the child for the child's own well-being.
+In a case where you want to get sole custody in Illinois, you and your Chicago child custody attorney will need to provide clear evidence to prove that the other parent should not have decision-making rights over the child for the child's own well-being.

 Illinois Parenting Time Guidelines (Visitation)

 In Illinois, "parenting time" generally relates to in-person parenting time, including school year (“regular parenting time”), summer, and holiday parenting time, but it may also include electronic parenting time.
-Additional considerations can be made for the right of first refusal (when one parent is unavailable to care of the children during their designated parenting time), and in certain circumstances, restrictions to parenting time may be appropriate.
+Additional considerations can be made for the right of first refusal (when one parent is unavailable to care of the children during their designated parenting time) and, in certain circumstances, restrictions to parenting time may be appropriate.

-Illinois does not follow a pre-determined guideline for parenting time.
+Illinois does not follow a predetermined guideline for parenting time.
 The default is "shared custody," but that does not mean parenting time must always be split 50/50.
-You can work out a parenting time schedule with the other parent (often with the help of a custody attorney), or a judge will decide your parenting time schedule for you based on what they believe to be in the child's best interests.
+You can work out a parenting time schedule with the other parent (often with the help of a child custody attorney), or a judge will decide your parenting time schedule for you based on what they believe to be in the child's best interests.

 The Law Offices of Jonathan Merel, P.C. believes that it is important to structure parenting time to meet the needs of each individual family.

-Both the allocation of decision-making responsibilities and parenting time are determined based on the “best interests of the child.”
+In Illinois, both the allocation of decision-making responsibilities and parenting time are determined based on the “best interests of the child.”
 This assessment requires the court to consider numerous factors, including but not limited to: